Day Of The Dead Fact Sheet

 Visit a Cemetery

 Visiting the graves of your loved ones is another important tradition of Día de los Muertos.
-Clean and decorate the gravesite with flowers, candles, and other offerings.
+In practice, clean and decorate the gravesite with flowers, candles, and other offerings.
 Share stories and memories of the deceased with family and friends.
 This is a time to honor and remember those who have passed away and to maintain a connection with your ancestors.

 Participate in Community Events